eclipse-openj9/openj9-docs/docs/xxidletuningminfreeheaponidle.md

 This option controls the percentage of free memory pages in the object heap that can be released when the OpenJ9 VM is in an idle state.

-<i class="fa fa-exclamation-triangle" aria-hidden="true"></i> **Restrictions:** This option applies only to Linux architectures when the Generational Concurrent (`gencon`) garbage collection policy is in use.
+:fontawesome-solid-exclamation-triangle:{: .warn aria-hidden="true"} **Restrictions:** This option applies only to Linux architectures when the Generational Concurrent (`gencon`) garbage collection policy is in use.
 This option is not effective if the object heap is configured to use large pages.

 ## Syntax